Why implement Opquasts’ web Q.A. approach?

 - Improved web and mobile performance – 13 essential performance rules to help with performance issues.
 Such issues can frustrate users and, in turn, increase your bounce rate and hurt your page rankings.
 Google research shows that while over 50% of web traffic is mobile, mobile sites take an average of 15 seconds to load and 53% of users will leave before 3 seconds.

-Why should I trust the Opquast web quality assurance rules?
+Why should I trust the Opquast web QA rules?

 The Opquast team includes Elie Sloïm and Laurent Denis.
 Both have published books on web quality as well as on leading French national standards for accessibility such as the RGAA (Référentiel Général d’Amélioration de l’Accessibilité).
 In addition, they have published many open lists for usability, open data, ecodesign, etc.

 The rules should be applied to your projects from the design phase through to post-implementation , and they should be understood by all professionals with web and customer experience (CX) responsibilities, from strategy to operations, marketers to project managers, and editorial to technical staff.
 The Opquast QA rules take the form of the online repository, the book web quality and the downloadable checklist which can be applied at each project phase.
 To really engrain the quality rules into your organisational processes then the training really embeds the QA and customer-centric ethos into an organisations culture.

 For more background and considerations please see Elie Sloïm’s article in smashing magazine.